-Community members gather to celebrate Black History Month in Savannah.
+Black History Month Events in Savannah

 Savannah is preparing for an exciting lineup of events to celebrate Black History Month, featuring local leaders and community gatherings.
 Starting on February 23, 2025, local State Representative Carl Gilliard will speak at Grace Deliverance Church, followed by an NAACP meeting at St. Paul CME Church.
 The festivities will continue with a Black History Month Address at Atlanta City Hall and conclude with the Weeping Time African Unity Festival.
 These events aim to engage the community in honoring African American contributions and heritage.